 Here is a clip of Jeffrey reading from a portion of the novel:

 Submissions are currently being accepted for the next cycle of our Blue Mountain Novel Award.
-The deadline is March 31, 2022.
-For more information and guidelines, please see our blog page for The Blue Mountain Award.
+Please see our blog page for The Blue Mountain Award guidelines.

 ZOOM BOOK RELEASE